How to Test React Native App on My Phone

 Why Would You Want to Test Your React Native App on a Real Phone?

-Before jumping into the setup, let’s brief why testing on a real device is important:
+Before jumping into the setup, let’s briefly explain why testing on a real device is important:

 • True performance testing (CPU, memory, battery)